jmzeng/jmzeng.github.io/content/publication/zeng-relevance-2018/index.md

   with the MNIST dataset.
 We found that we can fully capture the model uncertainty by using only a few Bayesian layers near the output of the network, combining the advantages of deterministic and Bayesian networks.
+summary: Our work explores whether fully Bayesian networks are needed to successfully capture model uncertainty.
 tags:
 - Computer Science - Artificial Intelligence
 - Computer Science - Machine Learning